telvis07/regmods_peer_assessment/mtcars_analysis.md

 ##        13        19
 ```

 The boxplot below shows the group mean is `24.4 mpg` for 'automatic' transmissions and `17.14 mpg` for 'manual' transmissions.
-The difference in the group means seem significant, we will show later that the differences are less significant after we adjust for other variables.
+The difference in the group means seem significant.
+However, we will show that the difference is less significant after we adjust for other variables.

 ![](mtcars_analysis_files/figure-html/unnamed-chunk-3-1.png)